Wacky404/ReconciliationAutomationProject/README.md

 > > - cleanse_x
 > > - ai_x

-Find and edit the neccessary method in order to fix any bugs that might appear along the data pipeline or add to additional functionality!
+Find and edit the neccessary method in order to fix any bugs that might appear along the data pipeline or add additional functionality!